Volkswagen ID.3 review - Reliability and safety

 Top-spec 1st Edition cars add a proactive passenger protection system which detects an emergency manoeuvre being made and prepares the occupant seat belts in advance of any collision.

-The ID.3 is too new to have appeared in our Driver Power customer satisfaction survey, although Volkswagen is represented in the 75-strong list by the Mk7 Golf and Tiguan SUV.
+The ID.3 is too new to have appeared in our 2021 Driver Power customer satisfaction survey, although Volkswagen is represented in the 75-strong list by the T-Roc small SUV, Polo supermini, Tiguan SUV and the Golf hatchback.
+The manufacturer itself finished in a disappointing 17th place out of 29 car makers - a slight improvement over 2020's 19th spot.

 Volkswagen offers a standard three-year/60,000-mile warranty, with separate cover for the ID.3’s battery for up to eight years or 100,000 miles.
 The ID.3 benefits from three years roadside assistance, whereas other Volkswagen cars are limited to 12 months.